This service is for any dog with behavioral issues.

 Fearful/Shyness toward other dogs

 This program includes phone and email support.
-The initial consultation is for 2 hours.
+The initial consultation is for 2 hours with email written assessment.
 Additional sessions will be for one hour.
-Also included is a behavior questionnaire, written functional assessment, and treatment plan which includes management, training and homework which could be cc'd to your vet.

 Review of canine body language

 As you can see this dog is clearly saying "Stay Away" in all of his body language.

 Let me point out what these signals are...

 Involuntary response to stress.

 Lips that are drawn away from teeth with the corners of the mouth forward.